Kanye West Shopped for These $700 Shoes in Japan With Kim Kardashian

 Kim Kardashian’s on-trend clear shoes weren’t the only notable footwear moment from an excursion in Japan with husband Kanye West.

-In Instagram images shared by user @wangning_superpool,the West holds a pair of Japanese brand Visvim’s FBT sneakers in brown suede while the duo is seen shopping in Tokyo.
+In Instagram images shared by user @wangning_superpool, West holds a pair of Japanese brand Visvim’s FBT sneakers in brown suede while the duo is seen shopping in Tokyo.

 The fringed moccasin FBT sneakers are a staple of Visvim’s collections and have long been a favorite of celebrities including West and singer-songwriter John Mayer.